The Viral Fever: Kota Factory (2019-present)

-Gullak (2019)
+Gullak (2019-present)

 Gullak is a web series that revolves around the life stories of the "Mishra Family", talking tales relatable to a common man's everyday life.
 The series was created by Shreyansh Pandey.
 The first season, released on 27 June 2019 on TVF Play and SonyLIV was directed by the critically acclaimed director of many popular web stories, Amrit Raj Gupta.
 The second season was directed by Palash Vaswani and was aired on the OTT platform SonyLIV in 2021.
 The third season starring the same star-cast released in April 2022 to wide critical acclaim.
 The show was renewed for a fourth season in 2024 on the OTT platform SonyLIV.
 This series features Jameel Khan, Geetanjali Kulkarni, Vaibhav Raj Gupta and Shivankit Singh Parihar.

-Cubicles (since 2019)
+Cubicles (2019-present)

 Cubicles is centered around the life of Piyush, a fresh entrant into the corporate world.
 The show follows his work life and moments like his very first salary, working weekends, and failures and successes that are a part of anyone's corporate journey.
 Simultaneously, the series attempts to integrate fundamental concepts of investing and mutual funds into the story.
 Created by Amit Golani and directed by Chaitanya Kumbhakonum, the series stars Abhishek Chauhan, Nidhi Bisht, Arnav Bhasin, Shivankit Singh Parihar, and Badri Chavan, among others.

-The show was renewed for a new season, with the second season releasing on the OTT platform SonyLIV in 2022.
-The show received a decent response.

-Season 3 of the show was announced later, with the first episode airing in January 2024 only on SonyLIV.

-Cheesecake (2019)

-Cheesecake is a comedy drama web series created by TVF and released on Mx Player.

-It features Jitendra Kumar and Akansha Thakur in lead roles.